fluffos/fluffos/docs/efun/contrib/terminal_colour.md

     wrap = -4:
     '12 \n345 '

-    minmwrap: 2
+    minwrap: 2

-    2nd int: indent by int blank's
+    2nd int: indent by int blanks
     maxindent: wrap-2

-    returns wrapped and indented string with each '%^KEY%^' replaced by KEY's value or original string if no '%^KEY%^' sequence is found!!!
-    (shoudln't it at least be wrapped and indented?)
+    returns wrapped and indented string with each '%^KEY%^' replaced by KEY's value or original string if no '%^KEY%^' sequence is found (shouldn't it at least be wrapped and indented?)